Xabia598/ATENEA-PROJECT/README.md

 ### What can I learn with this?

 You can learn simple data base structure, querying, plotting locations and basically how it works.

+### How do I install the requirements?

+Just type in your terminal:

+pip install -r requirements.txt

+_Note that this project is just made for fun, not for "professional" purposes, probaby it isnt optimized at 100% or its bad optimized, please understand this :)_